Chapter 9 : Year 1: Light

 Ron let his head fall back onto the grass while laughing with relief.
 She was alive.
 She was fine.
 She was…

 “Ron!”
-Hermione cried.
-She knelt down beside him, wrapped her arms around his neck and began sobbing noisily.
+He looked up to find Hermione kneeling down beside him, wrapping her arms around his neck and beginning to sob noisily.
 “Oh Ron, when… they said… you were… in there… I…”

 “We were probably thinking the same thing,” Ron said.